sanam2405/grind/README.md

 # FAQs
-This contains solution to the most typical DSA questions
+This repository contains solution to the most typical DSA questions